bUnit-dev/bUnit/docs/site/docs/test-doubles/faking-auth.md

 [!code-razor[UserInfo.razor](../../../samples/components/UserInfo.razor)]

-The following subsections will demonstrate how to set the `<UserInfo>` into all three authentication and authorization states.
+The following subsections demonstrate how to set the `<UserInfo>` into all three authentication and authorization states.

 ### Unauthenticated and Unauthorized State